sashminea/auto-editor-gui/README.md

 # 🎥 Auto-Editor GUI

-Welcome to the **Auto-Editor GUI** project!
 This is a modified version of the original Auto-Editor, designed to provide a user-friendly graphical interface for editing videos using the Auto-Editor CLI tool.
 Auto-Editor automatically edits video and audio by analyzing a variety of methods, most notably audio loudness.
 Before doing the real editing, you first cut out the "dead space" which is typically silence.
 This is known as a "first pass".
 Cutting these is a boring task, especially if the video is very long.
 This is where, Auto-Editor steps in.

 <p align="center"><img src="https://auto-editor.com/img/auto-editor-banner.webp" title="Auto-Editor" width="700"></p>